codeslayer-787/reading-notes/html-lessons.md

   * nav
   * main
   * img
-* The main parts so far learned are head, header, body, and footer
+* The main parts so far learned are head, header, body, and footer.
+We can also add articles that act like containers.
+These can be stand alone or nested.

 ## Layout:

 Use the wireframe that I've created and add the code to make it happen!
-To suscessfully create a layout I should use dividers "<div>".
+To suscessfully create a layout I should use dividers "div".

+***placeholder websites are very useful if I'm not sure about what image to use at the moment.***